 - DENDROLOGY – How woody plants and tree species are identified.

 - PHYTOGEOGRAPHY – How plants are distributed in geographic space.

 - ARBORICULTURE – How individual trees, shrubs, vines, and other perennial woody plants are cultivated, grow, and respond to cultural practices in an environment

 - AGROBIOLOGY – How crop production can be improved through plant nutrition.

 The main focus of astrobiology is how life in the universe originated.
 Instead of life on Earth, astrobiology considers extraterrestrial life forms and the ultimate fate of the universe.

 If you want to pinpoint the possibility of life in space, exobiology estimates how likely life exists on other planets.
 If there are extraterrestrials, it also considers how to detect them.

 Lastly, astrochemistry involves studying substances outside of Earth.
-For example, what is the chemical makeup of celestial bodies, stars and interstellar space and how it relates to life in the universe.
+For example, it answers what is the chemical makeup of celestial bodies, stars, and interstellar space, and how it relates to life in the universe.